Air source heat pump installation for York home

-Climate concerns and a desire to reduce carbon emissions resulted in the adoption of a heat pump and solar PV system into a detached house in York.
+Climate concerns and a desire to reduce carbon emissions resulted in the adoption of a heat pump and solar panel system into a detached house in York.
 The gas boiler in the property was coming to the end of its useful life and homeowner Mike Floyd wanted to take action to reduce the carbon impact of his home as a positive climate action for his newborn granddaughters.

 Green Building Renewables (then trading as GoEco Renewables) supplied an Ecodan air source heat pump and Solar Photovoltaic (PV) 4.48 kW array for the project.